 - Reprimand the social worker or social worker candidate, with that person’s consent.

 - With the consent of the social worker or social worker candidate, require that person to undergo such treatment or re-education as the Committee considers necessary.

 - Refer the matter, in whole or in part, to the Discipline Committee.

-The Complaints Committee will give its decision in writing to the Deputy Registrar, including reasons for the decision.
-The Deputy Registrar will deliver or send to the complainant and to the member of the Association complained against, a copy of the written decision of the Committee and its reasons (section 29(4) of the Act).
+The Complaints Committee will give its decision in writing to the Regulatory and Candidacy Consultant, including reasons for the decision.
+The Regulatory and Candidacy Consultant will deliver or send to the complainant and to the member of the Association complained against, a copy of the written decision of the Committee and its reasons (section 29(4) of the Act).

 How long does the complaints process take?

 The goal is to address all complaints in a timely and efficient manner while at the same time ensuring that each complaint is dealt with fairly and balances the rights of the complainant and the member.
 The time required to address the complaint also is determined by the nature and complexity of the complaint.